 Can low carb and apples go together?
 Normally I’d say no and yes.
 But in this season, it’s a clear yes!
 Apples are at their best in fall and winter, with lots of the less sugary options newly available.
-Their carb content isn’t all that high, as you can see below.
-So when I watched my son making his signature apple crumble last weekend, I felt a strong itch to try creating a yummy low carb version of the crumbles.
-This delicious apple crumble is the result!
+Consequently, their carb content isn’t all that high.
+So when I watched my son making his signature apple crumble last weekend, I felt a strong itch to try creating a yummy lowcarbified version.
+This delicious low carb apple crumble is the result!

 The crumbles are made from a mix of ground almonds, almond and coconut flour, plus keto brown sugar and butter.
 So they’re naturally low carb and gluten-free,

-A word about the carb load of apples: Granny Smith has the lowest net carb content (mostly sugars) at around 11g per 100g apple serving.
-Alternatively, Boskoop, Fuji or Red Delicious apples have comparatively less sugar and fewer carbohydrates than sweeter varietes, at just under 15g of net carbs.
+A word about the carb load of different sorts of apples: Granny Smith has the lowest net carb content (mostly sugars) at around 11g per 100g apple serving.
+Alternatively, Boskoop, Fuji or Red Delicious apples still contain less sugar and fewer carbohydrates than sweeter varieties, at just under 15g of net carbs.
 More typical for apples would be 25g.

 One more thing: Apple skins contain polyphenols, a powerful antioxidant which is about five times more prevalent in the skins than in the flesh.
-That’s why I keep the skins on.
+That’s why I keep the skins on and you should, too.
 I actually also like it more.

 Apple crumble is comfort food all by itself, for example as a dessert following a light meal such as soup or winter salad.
 But if you’d like it to be even more sumptuous, add a dollop of sugar free whipped cream to each serving.
 Indulge!Print

 Low carb version of apple crumble!
-Use low sugar apples and make yummy carb- and gluten-free crumbles for this delicious dessert.
+Use low sugar apples and make your own yummy sugar- and grain-free crumbles for this delicious dessert.

 For 4 servings

 4 low-sugar apples such as Granny Smith or Boskoop

 Juice of 1 lemon